 Antibiotic resistance, commonly known as antimicrobial resistance (AMR), is a global phenomenon and a well-recognised threat to public health, as well as animal health.
-The HPRA is actively involved in helping address the issue, being one of the actors involved in this highly-complex situation where a coordinated approach across international and species borders is needed to achieve tangible improvement.
+The HPRA is actively involved in helping address the issue, as one of the actors involved in this highly-complex situation where a coordinated approach across international and species borders is needed to achieve tangible improvement.

 Antibiotic resistance develops when bacteria are exposed to antibiotics.
 This is a complex issue, as resistance occurs naturally and can be transferred to various degrees under different situations.
 The World Health Organisation (WHO) provides more information on the causes of antimicrobial resistance.
 A particular focus is on the need to preserve the usefulness of existing antimicrobial drugs classes, as only a few new chemical classes have been developed in recent years.

 Impact of veterinary antibiotics

 The development of resistance is a natural process which increases every time an antibiotic is used.
 The initial emergence of resistance is thought to be a random occurrence that arose during replication of bacteria.
 However, once resistance has occurred, the use of an antibiotic kills or inhibits competing bacteria present in the animal or human, thereby favouring the spread of those bacteria that have become resistant.
 This defensive mechanism whereby resistance genes are selected in the face of exposure to a particular antibiotic is known as selection pressure.
 The more often exposure occurs, the greater the risk that resistance will develop.
 As bacteria reproduce very rapidly, organisms with the resistant gene can rapidly become dominant in a bacterial population with an individual animal or human.
 Moreover, these genes appear to confer some advantages to the bacteria concerned, as they can survive in the animal, human or the environment for a long period of time, even when the use of the antibiotic has ceased for weeks or even months.